Close Free Consultation 24/7

 While judges do have a number of tools at their disposal to order compliance, it is important to understand that enforcing a support order and enforcing a non-support obligation are two very different things.
 For instance, if your ex-spouse is responsible for paying a portion of a credit card debt in the agreement and he or she fails to pay the agreed upon amount, the judge is limited in what he/she can do, and may enter a judgment against the spouse who neglects to pay for the amount of the unpaid debt.
 The party cannot be found in contempt or put in jail, as may be the case with other support issues.

-Contact Adams & Luka for Legal Support and Guidance Regarding Settlement Agreement Enforcement Today
+Contact Adams, Luka, & Benton for Legal Support and Guidance Regarding Settlement Agreement Enforcement Today

 Contact Us for a Free Consultation 24/7